-Based on the results in \cite{Forsythe1968asymptoticdirectionsthes,Yuan2006newstepsizesteepest}, the behavior of gradient descent method for higher dimensional problems is essential the same as it for two dimensional problems.
-Therefore, we consider minimizing the quadratic convex problem \eqref{equ:qua} with
+Based on the results in \cite{Forsythe1968asymptoticdirectionsthes,Yuan2006newstepsizesteepest}, the behavior of the gradient descent method for higher-dimensional problems is essential the same as for two-dimensional problems.
+Therefore, we consider minimizing the convex quadratic problem \eqref{equ:qua} with